chris-koester-db/lakehouse_federation_bulk_ingest/README.md

 ## Limitations
 - Does not handle skew.
 The solution works best when the partition column has an even distribution.
 - Does not provide atomicity.
-Individual queries are not executed as a single transaction and the source table is not locked.
-The source table could be modified during the job run.
-It is also possible for an individual query to fail while the rest succeed.
-The latter would be easily visible in the job run.
+Individual queries are not executed as a single transaction.
+One could fail while the rest succeed.

 ## Deploy Project as a Databricks Asset Bundle (DAB)